adamdecaf/strangeloop-2014/talks/jvm-performance/README.md

 - Sometimes the JVM will alloc objects on the stack, as long as it doesn't escape the stack
 - There are also lots of calls that are straight to assembly.
   - `PrintAssembly` and `PrintInlining` flags to set

+## Strings

+- Using `.getBytes("UTF-8")` looks up in a hash map that has lock contention.
+  - Anything better to do?